-The historic sites and museums of Frederick County provide visitors with a living reminder of our grand past.
+The historic sites and museums of Frederick County provide visitors with a living reminder of our nation's past.

 - Visit period gardens and taste herbs that would have been growing in the 1800's at Schifferstadt Museum and Rose Hill Manor

 - Savor a performance at the Weinberg Center, a 1926 restored movie palace

 - Come face-to-face with the history of the enslaved people who operated the Catoctin Furnace dating back to 1776 at the Museum of the Ironworker

 - Tour local homes and gardens during the annual Candlelight Homes Tour and the annual Beyond The Garden Gates Tour